Fahnoee/Movie-Rec/README.md

 ## Known Bugs
 - When input is other then expected input, the program ends it's own life
+- Dosen't print correct movies when selecting option 1 on a windows pc

 ## Libraries
 ```